Germany mulls looser COVID restrictions as cases keep rising | DW | 02.02.2022

 In his regular podcast on issues related to the pandemic, Drosten said on Tuesday that the "ideal immunization" was with three doses of vaccine, which, he said, would allow people to become infected one or more times without suffering severe illness.

-Drosten also voiced the opinion that the Easter holidays could be decisive in braking the pandemic, as schools were centers of infection.
+Drosten also voiced the opinion that the Easter holidays could be decisive in braking the pandemic, as schools are centers of infection.

 tj/msh (Reuters, dpa)